kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 **1. PreEnqueue**: The extension will check if the `Workload` and `PodGroup` objects exist.
 If not, it will return `UnschedulableAndUnresolvable` status.
 Then check if the Pod scheduling requirement is met for gang scheduling (based on `PodGroupTemplate`).

-**2. Permit**: The extension waits for all pods in the `PodGroup` to reach permit stage.
-It will use `PodGroup` object to identify gang membership instead of `workloadRef` + `ReplicaKey`.
+**2. Permit**: The extension waits for all pods in the `PodGroup` to reach permit stage by using each pod's `workloadRef` to identify the `PodGroup` that the pod belongs to.

 **3. EventsToRegister (Enqueue)**: The extension will register new event for `PodGroup` object is created.

 **4. PostBind**:
-The kube-scheduler will update `PodGroup.Status` to reflect gang scheduling progress.
+The kube-scheduler will update `PodGroup.Status` to reflect scheduling policy progress.

 ### Ownership and Object Relationship